Minimal targets for dilaton direct detection

-The paper is organized as follows.
+The paper is organized as follows. \cref{sec:executive-summary} provides an executive summary of the manuscript and our main results.
 In \cref{sec:scalar-interactions}, we review scalar interactions with matter and obtain the thermal effective potential of the scalar in terms of the pressure of the cosmological SM thermal bath during the epochs of QED plasma, quark gluon plasma, and electroweak plasma.
 We stress the critical role played by the mass dimension of the operator to which the scalar couples to in determining the behavior at high temperatures.
 In \cref{sec:cosmological-particle-production}, we explain how to precisely compute the resulting scalar relic abundance by solving the sourced scalar equation of motion in the cosmological background.
 In \cref{sec:cosmological-relic-abundance} we discuss the results of the relic abundance computations under different assumptions for the low-energy, experimentally accessible interactions of $\phi$ to composite matter.
 In \cref{sec:perturbativity}, we discuss the extent to which our results are sensitive to uncontrolled higher order terms, with respect to both scalar-SM and scalar-scalar interactions.
 In \cref{sec:cosmological_constraints}, we compute cosmological constraints on the available scalar-mass parameter space under the assumption that the scalar constitutes an $\calO(1)$ fraction of the dark matter.
 We conclude in \cref{sec:conclusion}.
+In \cref{app:lab_running}, we discuss the impact of renormalization group running on bounds extracted from experimental tests of the equivalence principle.
 In \cref{app:DOF} we provide detailed expressions for the relativistic degrees of freedom used in our numerical calculations.
 In \cref{app:coupling-to-the-Higgs-potential} we provide additional details regarding the joint Higgs-scalar potential.
 Finally, in \cref{app:scalar-dynamics} we provide simple asymptotic expressions useful for understanding the behavior of the scalar field.